 Are our spin meisters just spinning one another?

-On Easter Sunday, 1929, the legendary public-relations man Edward L. Bernays rounded up ten carefully chosen women, put cigarettes in their hands, and sent them down Fifth Avenue in what was billed as the Torches of Freedom march.
+On Easter Sunday, more about 1929, the legendary public-relations man Edward L. Bernays rounded up ten carefully chosen women, put cigarettes in their hands, and sent them down Fifth Avenue in what was billed as the Torches of Freedom march.
 The marchers were given detailed instructions, including when and how their cigarettes should be lit.
 Spokeswomen were enlisted to describe the protest as an advance for feminism.
 Photographers were hired to take pictures.
 It was an entirely contrived event that nonetheless looked so “real” that the next day it made front-page headlines across the country, prompting a debate over whether women should be allowed to smoke as freely as men, and–some historians believe–forever changing the social context of cigarettes.
 What Bernays never told anyone was that he was working for the American Tobacco Company.

 It is difficult to appreciate how brazen Bernays’s ruse was at the time.
 In the twenties, the expectation was that if you were trying to sell people something–even if you were planning to deceive them in the process–you had at least to admit that you were trying to sell them something.
 Bernays was guided by the principle that this wasn’t true: that sometimes the best way to sell something (cigarettes, say) was to pretend to be selling something else (freedom, say).